ff6347/prototyping-machines/hardware-prototypes/Box-Net/index.md

 ### Stove Box

 This box represents an oven and is especially vulnerable as an infection could lead to fires and serious injuries.
 The first concept featured a dummy fire made out of acrylic glass which appears when the box is infected.
-Due to the mechanical complexity this function was dropped.
+Due to the mechanical complexity this function has been dropped.

 #### Normal

-The stove box can onely recieve signals and pass them trough.
+The stove box can only receive signals and pass them through.
 Whenever it has an input, the cooktop lights up and fades out slowly.
-The recieved signal is passed trough when the action is finished.
+The received signal is passed through when the action is finished.

 #### Infected

-The cooktop lights up asynchronously and in irregular intervals.
+The cooktop lights up asynchronously and at irregular intervals.